 For Cardiff readers only, J for some reason insisted on parking in Sophia Garden despite my protestations that parking on Fitzhamon Embankment was a much better (closer) option.
 Brushing aside my mainly weather related concerns, with a “There’ll be no spaces and enjoy the walk you lazy sod“, I took some pleasure in 1) it not bloody raining (the one one hour slot it didn’t in the surrounding 4 weeks it wasn’t – ark is only half build); and 2) pointing out the myriad of empty spaces as we walked down Fitzhamon Embankment.
 J rather impolitely told me to f off when I pointed out the 52nd free space.

-Back to the actual topic at hand, I can’t say I have ever come across a restaurant serving Columbian food in my somewhat sheltered life.
+Back to the actual topic at hand, I can’t say I have ever come across a restaurant serving Colombian food in my somewhat sheltered life.

-A product beginning with a “c” is more synonymous in my mind with Columbia (coffee people, coffee) and I know little about its food culture.
+A product beginning with a “c” is more synonymous in my mind with Colombia (coffee people, coffee) and I know little about its food culture.

 Sat just off the finally finished (I mean what were the Council doing there, building the Environment Health Death Star?!)
 Tudor Street (I mourn the loss of Wokker Shaker, which seems to have become a somewhat generic Asian affair) it has a rather unassuming frontage.